freohr/yet-another-glog-hack/intents.md

 1. **Diegetically**, by finding new gear, new allies, more knowledge: This is a mostly horizontal progression, widening the breadth of tools that the player can use, but it may also sometimes be vertical, by finding some specific magic items that grant more power (A sword that deals more vicious injuries, a cursed amulet that grants additional Magic Dice).
 2. **Mechanically**, primarily by levelling up, granting more class features, more action dice: This progression is both vertical (you automatically get more Action Dice and increased Attributes) and horizontal (More class features facilitating the use of other rules: A bonus to reaction for your hirelings, a way to create new spells, more inventory space for your tools).
 Mechanical progress may also happen outside of levelling up for Magic Users, as they may find new spells while adventuring, thus increasing their magical palette of spells.

-**Diegetic advancement** is the result of players interacting with the world, and this is mostly restricted by the other part of the rules (Other rule restrictions, Play Procedures).
+**Diegetic advancement** is the result of players interacting with the world, and this is mostly restricted by the other part of the rules (Reactions from NPCs, Encumbrance, Play Procedures, etc.).
 However, **mechanical advancement** is governed by a set of rules, that dictates how you gain XP, how much XP you need, what you need to do to gain that advancement (training with a master), as the benefits are more set in stone, and "guaranteed" by the ruleset.

 ##### How to handle injuries and death